adamcegielka/my-shop-automationpractice-pl/.github/ISSUE_TEMPLATE.md

 ---
-name: Tracking issue
+name: Feature Request
 about: Use this template for tracking new features.
 title: "[DATE]: [FEATURE NAME]"
 labels: tracking issue, needs triage
 assignees:
 ---

-Before you open an issue, please check if a similar issue already exists or has been closed before.
+## Before you open an issue, please check if a similar issue already exists or has been closed before.

-### When you open an issue for a feature request, please add:
-- [ ] A descriptive title
-...
+### Describe the feature

+A clear and concise description of what the feature is.

+### Is your feature request related to a problem?

-- [ ] A description of the problem you're trying to solve ...
+A clear and concise description of what the problem is.

-- [ ] If the feature changes current behavior, reasons why your solution is better ...
+### Describe alternatives you've considered

+A clear and concise description of any alternative solutions or features you've considered.

+### Additional context

+Add any other context or screenshots about the feature request here.